Flying high mid-July

 Data as of 5 August 2024.

 Gold’s typical reaction to elections is detailed in our recent note.
-But how might it be different this time as we head towards the Democratic National Congress on 19 August?
+But how might it be different this time as we head towards the Democratic National Convention on 19 August?

 The distinction between policies is not as clear as it has been historically.
 The fiscal largesse of which Democrats are normally accused is likely to be similar under a Trump administration.5 To boot, under Trump, materially higher tariffs, preference for a weaker US dollar and anti-immigration are some of the policies that present upside risks to inflation and downside risks to growth.6